I Just Can't Stop Loving You: Background, writing and recording

-For the duet ballad "I Just Can't Stop Loving You," Michael Jackson wanted to share vocals with Barbra Streisand or Whitney Houston.
-Streisand took a pass on the invitation.
-Houston’s label, Arista Records, thought that, if she performed on the song, it might detract from the promotion of her sophomore album, Whitney.
-Ultimately, a different singer duetted with Jackson on “I Just Can’t Stop Loving You:” Siedah Garrett.
-Interestingly, Garrett co-wrote another one of Jackson’s ballads called “Man in the Mirror” and performed backing vocals on it.
-Garrett remains known primarily for her work with Jackson to this day.
-The co-duet duties were given to Siedah Garrett who had previously dueted on former Temptations member Dennis Edwards' "Don't Look Any Further."
+For the duet ballad "I Just Can't Stop Loving You", Michael Jackson wanted to share vocals with Barbra Streisand or Whitney Houston.
+Streisand passed on the invitation because she had concerns about their large age difference (16 years), and thought the song's lyrics would be unbelievable for her and Jackson to sing together.
+Houston's label, Arista Records, thought that, if she performed on the song, it might detract from the promotion of her sophomore album, Whitney.
+Ultimately, a different singer duetted with Jackson on "I Just Can't Stop Loving You": Siedah Garrett, who co-wrote another one of Jackson's ballads called "Man in the Mirror" and performed backing vocals on it.
+Garrett had previously duetted on former Temptations member Dennis Edwards' "Don't Look Any Further".
 Garrett first came to the attention of producer Quincy Jones after auditioning for and winning a spot in the group Deco.
 She later signed as a recording artist with Jones' Warner Bros.-distributed Qwest Records.
 The singer was constantly sent song demos including one for "I Just Can't Stop Loving You", though she didn't know that the demo was a song written and sung by Jackson.
-While reporting for a recording session, Garrett thought that she was summoned to do overdubs for a song she'd co-written titled "Man in the Mirror."
+While reporting for a recording session, Garrett thought that she was summoned to do overdubs for "Man in the Mirror".
 Instead she was surprised to learn that she'd been chosen to sing a duet with Jackson.
-To some, the wispy ballad was reminiscent of Jackson's Motown classic "Got to Be There."

-The original album version of the song opened with Jackson cooing a spoken intro backed by a longer version of the opening music.
-According to Jackson, he recorded that part of his song while lying in bed.
+The original album version of the song opened with Jackson cooing a spoken part backed by a longer version of the synth intro.
+According to Jackson, he recorded that part of the song while lying in bed.
 The intro went, in part, "I just want to lay next to you for a while.
 You look so beautiful tonight...
 A lot of people misunderstand me.
 That's because they don't know me at all.
 I just want to touch you and hold you..."
 This intro was mixed out on the 7" single, on future releases of Bad and on most compilation albums.
 An alternate version of the single, featuring the original mastered album version mix with the spoken word intro for "I Just Can't Stop Loving You" backed by the album outtake "Don't Be Messin' 'Round", was released in select Walmart stores in 2012 to mark the release of Bad 25.

+Sheet music for "I Just Can't Stop Loving You" sets the key of C major (C Mixolydian) with a tempo of 100 beats per minute.
+To some, it was reminiscent of Jackson's Motown classic "Got to Be There".